 Computed Tomography

-Computed Tomography (CT) Advanced Certificate is a one-semester advanced certificate program that prepares radiographers to perform CT procedures in hospitals and imaging centers.
-Sandburg's curriculum covers all subject areas listed in the ARRT Content Specifications to prepare you for the Post Primary Examination in Computed Tomography.
+The Computed Tomography (CT) Advanced Certificate is a one-semester advanced certificate program that prepares radiographers to perform CT procedures in hospitals and imaging centers.
+Sandburg's curriculum covers all subject areas listed in the ARRT Content Specifications to prepare you for the Post-Primary Examination in Computed Tomography.
 Technologists already employed in CT may seek enrollment in the online classroom-only portion of the program, if desired.

-Anyone interested in this program must first complete the steps to enroll to become a Carl Sandburg College student.
+If you're interested in this program, you must complete the steps to enroll to become a Carl Sandburg College student.
 Apply here!
 The online application is only available through mySandburg under Student Services.

 Pathways to other programs